carmel4a/RTS-Camera2D/README.md

 # Compatibly

-This plugin was tested in Godot Engine v2.1.3
+This plugin was tested in Godot Engine v2.1.3 (2.x banch) and v3.0 beta 1 (3.x branch).